omc/dendrite/tutorial.md

 -rwxr-xr-x  1 kyle  wheel   3.5M Apr 16 14:38 dendrite
 ```

+> Alternately, if you have a Go environment and want to run from trunk, you
+> can simply run `go get github.com/onemorecloud/dendrite/cmd/dendrite`.

 ## Set up a fake configuration.

 Dendrite will normally look for /etc/dendrite/config.yaml, but we're going to tell it otherwise.
 For now, lets create the following simple config at ./config.yaml: